jamesloper/blog/_posts/2021-08-20-three-ways-to-calculate-distance-between-two-coordinates.md

 };
 ```

-Calculating 2M coordinate pairs like this took 83.486ms.
+Benchmarking 5 million coordinate pairs took 303.719ms.
 We are doing well with impressive gains.
-This one took only 67% of the time compared to baseline.
+This one took only 21% of the time compared to baseline.

 ## Reaching the end-game, the sloppy haversine